aster-hu/blog/_posts/2020-04-19-create latex resume.md

 More LaTex web icons can be found in [here](http://texdoc.net/texmf-dist/doc/fonts/fontawesome/fontawesome.pdf).

 The final result looks like this.
+Isn't it beautiful?
 ![Imgur](https://i.imgur.com/kWSrvDb.png)